illumincrotty/tiny-inflate/readme.md

 ## Usage

-Here's the great part.
-Unsurprisingly, the dead simple pubsub is really easy to use!
-Thanks to [microbundle](https://github.com/developit/microbundle), this package supports CJS, UMD, and ESM formats.
+Here's the great part: thanks to [microbundle](https://github.com/developit/microbundle), this package supports CJS, UMD, and ESM formats.
 That means that wherever and however you use this package — in browser or node, with import or require — you *should* be set, no configuration required.

 ## Example